-We find it somewhat surprising that the dichotomy hinges on a zero-sum subcollection of size at least \emph{three}, while a canceling \emph{pair} of coefficients does not force bounded chromatic number. \cref{thm:main0} interpolates between the purely extremal Roth's setting and the Ramsey--Tur\'an setting, showing that the set of equations with vanishing chromatic threshold is sandwiched between the Roth degenerate ones and Ramsey-Tur\'an degenerate ones as depicted in Figure~\ref{draw the new graph I sent in wechat group}.
+A notable feature of \cref{thm:main0} is that the dichotomy is governed by a zero-sum subcollection of size at least \emph{three}: a canceling \emph{pair} of coefficients alone does not force bounded chromatic number.
+Thus, \cref{thm:main0} pinpoints an intermediate regime between the Roth and Ramsey--Tur\'an settings: the class of equations with vanishing chromatic threshold lies strictly between the Roth-degenerate and Ramsey--Tur\'an-degenerate classes, as illustrated in Figure~\ref{figure 1}.